tarantool/doc/sphinx/book/box/box_space.rst

         Possible errors: If a different tuple with the same unique-key value already exists, returns :errcode:`ER_TUPLE_FOUND`.
 (This
-        will only happen if there is a secondary index.
-By default secondary indexes are unique.)
+        will only happen if there is a unique secondary index.)

         **Complexity Factors:** Index size, Index type,
         Number of indexes accessed, WAL settings.